ska-telescope/ska-mid-itf-engineering-tools/README.md

 Description       : A Tango device
 Acronyms          : Correlator Beam Former (CBF), Central Signal Processor (CSP) Database used     : True
-Device class      : TalonBoard
 Server host       : ds-talonboard-talon-001-0
 Server ID         : TalonBoard/talon-001
-Commands            DebugDevice                    Not polled  OUT The TCP port the debugger is listening on.
-                    GetVersionInfo                 Not polled  OUT Version strings
-                    Init                           Not polled
-                    Off                            Not polled  OUT (ReturnType, 'informational message') On                             Not polled  OUT (ReturnType, 'informational message') Reset                          Not polled  OUT (ReturnType, 'informational message') Standby                        Not polled  OUT (ReturnType, 'informational message') State                          Polled      OUT Device state
-                    Status                         Not polled  OUT Device status Attributes        : BitstreamChecksum              <N/A>
+Device class      : TalonBoard
+Commands          : DebugDevice                    N/A
                                                    Not polled
+                                                   OUT The TCP port the debugger is listening on.
+                    GetVersionInfo                 TalonBoard, ska_tango_base, 0.11.4, A set of generic base devices for SKA Telescope.
+                                                   Not polled
+                                                   OUT Version strings
+                    Init                           N/A
+                                                   Not polled
+                    Off                            N/A
+                                                   Not polled
+                                                   OUT (ReturnType, 'informational message')
+                    On                             N/A
+                                                   Not polled
+                                                   OUT (ReturnType, 'informational message')
+                    Reset                          N/A
+                                                   Not polled
+                                                   OUT (ReturnType, 'informational message')
+                    Standby                        N/A
+                                                   Not polled
+                                                   OUT (ReturnType, 'informational message')
+                    State                          DISABLE
+                                                   Polled
+                                                   OUT Device state
+                    Status                         The device is in DISABLE state.
+                                                   Not polled
+                                                   OUT Device status
+Attributes        : BitstreamChecksum              <ERROR> System ID Device is not available
+                                                   Not polled
                                                    Event change : Not specified
                                                    Quality : <N/A>
+                    BitstreamVersion               <ERROR> System ID Device is not available Not polled
+                                                   Event change : Not specified
-                    BitstreamVersion               <N/A>
+                                                   Quality : <N/A>
+                    DIMMTemperatures               <ERROR> AttributeError: 'TalonBoardComponentManager' object has no attribute '_hostname'
                                                    Not polled
                                                    Event change : Not specified
                                                    Quality : <N/A>
-                    DIMMTemperatures               <N/A>
+                    FansFault                      <ERROR> AttributeError: 'TalonBoardComponentManager' object has no attribute '_hostname'
                                                    Not polled
                                                    Event change : Not specified
                                                    Quality : <N/A>
-                    FansFault                      <N/A>
+                    FansPwm                        <ERROR> AttributeError: 'TalonBoardComponentManager' object has no attribute '_hostname'
                                                    Not polled
                                                    Event change : Not specified
                                                    Quality : <N/A>
-                    FansPwm                        <N/A>
+                    FansPwmEnable                  <ERROR> AttributeError: 'TalonBoardComponentManager' object has no attribute '_hostname'
                                                    Not polled
                                                    Event change : Not specified
                                                    Quality : <N/A>
-...
+                    FpgaDieTemperature             <ERROR> AttributeError: 'TalonBoardComponentManager' object has no attribute '_hostname'
+                                                   Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    HumiditySensorTemperature      <ERROR> AttributeError: 'TalonBoardComponentManager' object has no attribute '_hostname'
+                                                   Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    MboRxLOLStatus                 <ERROR> AttributeError: 'TalonBoardComponentManager' object has no attribute '_hostname'
+                                                   Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    MboRxLOSStatus                 <ERROR> AttributeError: 'TalonBoardComponentManager' object has no attribute '_hostname'
+                                                   Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    MboRxVccVoltages               <ERROR> AttributeError: 'TalonBoardComponentManager' object has no attribute '_hostname'
+                                                   Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    MboTxFaultStatus               <ERROR> AttributeError: 'TalonBoardComponentManager' object has no attribute '_hostname'
+                                                   Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    MboTxLOLStatus                 <ERROR> AttributeError: 'TalonBoardComponentManager' object has no attribute '_hostname'
+                                                   Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    MboTxLOSStatus                 <ERROR> AttributeError: 'TalonBoardComponentManager' object has no attribute '_hostname'
+                                                   Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    MboTxTemperatures              <ERROR> AttributeError: 'TalonBoardComponentManager' object has no attribute '_hostname'
+                                                   Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    MboTxVccVoltages               <ERROR> AttributeError: 'TalonBoardComponentManager' object has no attribute '_hostname'
+                                                   Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    State                          'DISABLE'
+                                                   Polled
+                                                   Event change : Not specified
+                                                   Quality : ATTR_VALID
+                    Status                         'The device is in DISABLE state.'
+                                                   Not polled
+                                                   Event change : Not specified
+                                                   Quality : ATTR_VALID
+                    adminMode                      '1'
+                                                   Polled
+                                                   Event change : Not specified
+                                                   Quality : ATTR_VALID
+                    buildState                     'ska_tango_base, 0.11.4, A set of generic base devices for SKA Telescope.'
+                                                   Not polled
+                                                   Event change : Not specified
+                                                   Quality : ATTR_VALID
+                    comms_iopll_locked_fault       <ERROR> Talon Status Device is not available Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    controlMode                    '0'
+                                                   Not polled
+                                                   Event change : Not specified
+                                                   Quality : ATTR_VALID
+                    e100g_0_pll_fault              <ERROR> Talon Status Device is not available Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    e100g_1_pll_fault              <ERROR> Talon Status Device is not available Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    emif_bl_fault                  <ERROR> Talon Status Device is not available Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    emif_br_fault                  <ERROR> Talon Status Device is not available Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    emif_tr_fault                  <ERROR> Talon Status Device is not available Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    fs_iopll_locked_fault          <ERROR> Talon Status Device is not available Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    healthState                    '0'
+                                                   Polled
+                                                   Event change : Not specified
+                                                   Quality : ATTR_VALID
+                    iopll_locked_fault             <ERROR> Talon Status Device is not available Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    loggingLevel                   '4'
+                                                   Not polled
+                                                   Event change : Not specified
+                                                   Quality : ATTR_VALID
+                    loggingTargets                 tango::logger
+                                                   Not polled
+                                                   Event change : Not specified
+                                                   Quality : ATTR_VALID
+                    simulationMode                 '0'
+                                                   Not polled
+                                                   Event change : Not specified
+                                                   Quality : ATTR_VALID
+                    slim_pll_fault                 <ERROR> Talon Status Device is not available Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    system_clk_fault               <ERROR> Talon Status Device is not available Not polled
+                                                   Event change : Not specified
+                                                   Quality : <N/A>
+                    testMode                       '0'
+                                                   Not polled
+                                                   Event change : Not specified
+                                                   Quality : ATTR_VALID
+                    versionId                      '0.11.4'
+                                                   Not polled
+                                                   Event change : Not specified
+                                                   Quality : ATTR_VALID
+Properties        : HpsMasterServer                dshpsmaster
+                    InfluxDbAuthToken              ikIDRLicRaMxviUJRqyE8bKF1Y_sZnaHc9MkWZY92jxg1isNPIGCyLtaC8EjbOhsT_kTzjt12qenB4g7-UOrog==
+                    InfluxDbBucket                 talon
+                    InfluxDbOrg                    ska
+                    InfluxDbPort                   8086
+                    Instance                       talon1_test
+                    TalonDx100GEthernetServer      ska-talondx-100-gigabit-ethernet-ds
+                    TalonDxBoardAddress            192.168.8.1
+                    TalonDxSysIdServer             ska-talondx-sysid-ds
+                    TalonStatusServer              ska-talondx-status-ds
+                    polled_attr                    state  1000
+                                                   healthstate  3000
+                                                   adminmode  3000
 ```

 ## Examples

 ```
 $ tango_info.py --namespace=ci-ska-mid-itf-at-1820-tmc-test-sdp-notebook-v2 --show-dev
-$ tango_info.py --namespace=ci-ska-mid-itf-at-1820-tmc-test-sdp-notebook-v2 -D talon -d
+$ tango_info.py --namespace=ci-ska-mid-itf-at-1820-tmc-test-sdp-notebook-v2 -D talon -l
 $ tango_info.py --namespace=ci-ska-mid-itf-at-1820-tmc-test-sdp-notebook-v2 -A timeout
 $ tango_info.py --namespace=ci-ska-mid-itf-at-1820-tmc-test-sdp-notebook-v2 -C Telescope
 $ tango_info.py --namespace=ci-ska-mid-itf-at-1820-tmc-test-sdp-notebook-v2 -P Power